Divorce financial settlement guide

 The financial side of divorce and legalising what has been agreed is often called a divorce financial settlement.

 Here's our guide to financial settlements and divorce.

 When a couple goes through a divorce, formalising any financial arrangements and agreements is sometimes referred to as a divorce financial settlement.

 There are, confusingly, many names for the same thing as it's also known as a consent order, clean break consent order and financial order.

-What's important is not what it's called but what it actually does: a financial settlement when you divorce outlines how the finances will work post-separation.
-It's a legally binding document that is sent to and formalised by the courts.
-In this post, we answer all of your questions about financial settlements.
+What's important is not what it's called but what it does: financial settlements in divorce outline how the finances will work post-separation.
+Your financial settlement is legally binding once approved by a judge.
+In this guide, we answer all of your questions about divorce financial settlements.

 Need some more personalised advice?

 In order to get your divorce financial arrangement signed off by a judge, you need to share a snapshot of your finances.
 This includes things like:

 - Assets and debts (including business assets)

 - Investments, savings and shares